Beauty or Bondage

 The Ultimate Patriarchal Authority

-Masai Wedding Necklace
+Maasai Wedding Necklace

 What the Hell Happened

-This piece is a reflection of the baggage many women carry.
+The knitting around the subject's shoulders represents the baggage that many women carry.
+The red shoes are representative of the conflict between an artist’s profession and her personal life, as depicted in the classic 1948 movie, The Red Shoes.
 Most little girls are raised with the fairy tales of Cinderella and Snow White and believe that someday they are going to meet their prince, fall in love, and live happily ever after.
 But who ever actually lives like that?
-We grow up and carry who and what we thought we were supposed to be.
-The knitting around her shoulders represents the baggage that she carries, and the red shoes are representative of the conflict between an artist’s profession and her personal life.
-In 1948 The Red Shoes was a famous movie about a balled dancer who dies after having to choose between her career and her lover.
-It is considered one of the greatest films of all time (voted the ninth best film of all time by the British Film Institute in 1999).
-It is related toHans Christian Anderson’s story, The Girl, The Boy, and the Shoemaker” which depicts an orphan who receives an “inappropriate” pair of red shoes that she dances in, day and night, at the expense of normal human relationships.
+We grow up and carry inside who and what we thought we were supposed to be.
 This is not to say that there aren’t many happy marriages, just that they’re not the fairy tales of childhood.

 The Merry-Go-Round of Fashion